top of page

 1912

-Bethane Barracq-Michael 13 kilometre race: on time: First highest award; on Formula: First highest award and fastest time of the day; Classemont General – for the meeting - first - highest award; Gaillon Hill Climb (France) on time 500cc class - First highest award; French Kilometre Record 26 Oct 1912.
+• Bethane Barracq-Michael 13 kilometre race: 24 Sep.
+AJ Dixon - First highest award; on Formula: First highest award and fastest time of the day; Classemont General – for the meeting - first - highest award

-Motor Cycling magazine 1912 “….
+• 1912: Motor Cycling magazine page 150: “….
 One of the features of the water-cooled system is that it allows a higher compression to be used than does an air cooled model.
 In some cases, the extra power developed by the water-cooled engine has resulted in breakage of vital parts.
 The 80-mile-an-hour 500cc Singer, referred to below.
 It is at present being tuned up at Brooklands by Mr A. J .Dixon, who is shown mounted on it.
 It is suggested that at present the engine is overcooked and hence has as yet failed to develop the power expected of so remarkable a machine.
 It has been suggested to me that the 80 mile an hour Singer water-cooled engine has not yet performed up to expectations on the track is because it is overcooled.
-Indeed I am told that one of the radiators has been put out of action during the latest tests and that the speed at once increased."
+Indeed I am told that one of the radiators has been put oit of action during the latest tests and that the speed at once increased.”

 1913

-Following this it was time to wrap up the year, and Jimmy put on his finery and headed to London for the 1913 Annual Dinner of the Motor Cycling Club.
+• 1913 Annual Dinner of the Motor Cycling Club.
 The Club was formed in 1901, so when Jimmy attended, it was just 10 years old.
 One of the Dixon family heirlooms is the menu, with signatures of some of luminaries of the time.
 This has now been donated to the National Motorcycle Museum in Birmingham.

 Charles Jarrott OBE